RyanSnodgrass/kevy_additive_function_with_primes/README.md

 -------

-A little bit of extra I put in is upon `secret()` failing, the program will tell you which combo block broke it.
+A little bit of extra I put in: upon `secret()` failing, the program will tell you which combo block broke it.
 For now, since both functions are so simple- it's always the first one.
-Feel free to try your own functions in the `secret()` method and let me know if they pass and aren't simple `y = mx` functions.
-Supposedly there are mathematicians out there searching for non linear additive functions.
+Feel free to try your own functions in the `secret()` method and let me know if they pass when they aren't simple `y = mx` functions.
+Supposedly there are mathematicians out there studying non linear additive functions.

 Documentation
 -----------